-Correspondence and inquiries from the White House, Members of Congress, embassies, and heads of Executive departments and agencies normally are cleared by the USPTO’s Office of Policy and International Affairs and/or the Office of Governmental Affairs.
+Correspondence and inquiries from the White House, members of the U.S. Congress, embassies, and heads of U.S. executive departments and agencies normally are cleared by the USPTO’s Office of Policy and International Affairs and/or the Office of Governmental Affairs.

-Inquiries referred to in this section such as correspondence from embassies, the Office of the U.S. Trade Representative, and the Department of State must immediately be transmitted to the Administrator of the Office of Policy and International Affairs, and a staff member of that office must be notified by phone that such correspondence has been received at 571-272-9300.
-Inquiries referred to in this section such as correspondence from Congress or the White House must immediately be transmitted to the Director of the Office of Governmental Affairs, and a staff member of that office must be notified by phone that such correspondence has been received at 571-272-7300.
+Inquiries referred to in this section such as correspondence from foreign embassies, the Office of the U.S. Trade Representative, and the U.S. Department of State must immediately be transmitted to the USPTO’s Office of the Administrator for Policy and International Affairs, and a staff member of that office must be notified by phone that such correspondence has been received at 571-272-9300.
+Inquiries referred to in this section, such as correspondence from the U.S. Congress or the White House, must immediately be transmitted to the USPTO’s Director of the Office of Governmental Affairs, and a staff member of that office must be notified by phone that such correspondence has been received at 571-272-7300.